PrincetonUniversity/PsyNeuLink/docs/source/Botvinick_conflict_monitoring.rst

 **PROJECTIONS**:  The weights of the  network are implemented as `MappingProjections <MappingProjection>`.
-The `matrix <MappingProjection.matrix>` parameter from the *COLOR INPUT_LAYER*, the *WORD INPUT_LAYER*, and the *BIAS INPUT_LAYER* to the *COLOR HIDDEN LAYER* and *WORD HIDDEN LAYER* are all set with a numpy array with a value of 1.0 for the first two diagonal elements and the third diagonal element set to 0.0.
-All off-diagonal elements are set to 0.
+The `matrix <MappingProjection.matrix>` parameter from the *COLOR INPUT_LAYER*, the *WORD INPUT_LAYER*, and the *BIAS INPUT_LAYER* to the *COLOR HIDDEN LAYER* and *WORD HIDDEN LAYER* are all set with a numpy array with a value of 1.0 for the diagonal elements and all off-diagonal elements are set to 0.
 The color hidden layer projects to the *TASK LAYER* with a numpy array with a value of 4.0 on the the first column, and 0.0 on the second column, and receive inputs from the *TASK LAYER* with a numpy array with a value of 4.0 on the first row and a value of 0.0 in the second row.